karimhamdanali/karimhamdanali.github.io/index.md

 group: research
 ---

 Few static analyses make their way to the real-world due to the unrealistic assumptions that they make.
-My primary research interest is to develop and evaluate various program analysis techniques that can be used in practice.
+My primary research interest is to develop and evaluate various program analysis techniques that can be used in practice by exploring three aspects: scalability, precision, and usability.
+My interests span programming languages, software systems, and software engineering.
 In particular, I am interested in researching the following areas:

 * library code summaries
-* scalable and precise points-to/call graph analyses
+* scalable and precise points-to and call graph analyses
 * usability of static analysis tools
 * crypto APIs misuse
 * JIT compiler optimizations